AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/activate-or-inactivate-scenario.md

   This is useful when you want to automate the function of a scenario.

   <!--
-  For example, you could create an active Instagram-to-Dropbox scenario with a once-per-day schedule that uploads the photos you post on Instagram to Dropbox every day.
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For example, you could create an active Instagram-to-Dropbox scenario with a once-per-day schedule that uploads the photos you post on Instagram to Dropbox every day. </p>
   -->

 * An inactive scenario executes only when you run it manually.